 The only way to make sure your credit score and credit history is not negatively impacted is to pay your debts as agreed by making at least the minimum payment every month.
 If possible, pay more than the minimum due every month to save on interest and get out of debt faster.
 Of course, if this were as easy as it sounds, you probably wouldn't be reading this article.
 So, let's take a look at what other bankruptcy alternatives are out there that can actually help you make ends meet, not only in the long run, but in the short term, too.

-may be right for you if you have enough income to pay your debts but may have a hard time keeping up with the various minimum payments every month and tend to forget about them.
+Debt consolidation may be right for you if you have enough income to pay your debts but may have a hard time keeping up with the various minimum payments every month and tend to forget about them.
 Additionally, debt consolidation can be a useful tool to reduce the cost of the money you've borrowed by decreasing the amount of interest you have to pay.
 Debt consolidation loans and balance transfers at low (or 0%) interest are often available only to those with good credit.
-If you think debt consolidation is right for you but are worried about your credit score, consider going through a instead.
-You can sign up for a free credit counseling session with a to find out whether you're a good candidate for a so-called DMP.
+If you think debt consolidation is right for you but are worried about your credit score, consider going through a debt management plan instead.
+You can sign up for a free credit counseling session with a certified credit counselor to find out whether you're a good candidate for a so-called DMP.

 If you don't have expensive property that you're worried about losing and your income is limited to social security or social security disability, doing nothing is a possible course of action.
 While creditors can still call you, send you letters, and even file a lawsuit against you, they can't actually collect anything from you.
 Even with a judgment against you, your income is protected and you are collection proof.